bids-standard/bids-specification/src/99-appendices/03-hed.md

 the normal BIDS inheritance principle applies, so these data dictionaries can appear higher in the BIDS hierarchy.

 The HED vocabulary is specified by a HED schema, which delineates the allowed HED path strings.
 By default, BIDS uses the latest HED schema available in the [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository maintained by the hed-standard group.

-You can override the default by providing a specific HED version number or including a HED XML file in the `sourcedata` directory at the top level of the study.
-You would indicate the version or the XML filename using the optional `HEDVersion` field of the `dataset_description.json` file.
+You can override the default by providing a specific HED version number in the `dataset_description.json` file using the `HEDVersion` field.
-The preferred method is to validate with the latest version, but to use the `HEDVersion` field to specify which version was used for later reference.
+The preferred approach is to validate with the latest version (the default), but to use the `HEDVersion` field to specify which version was used for later reference.

 Example: The following `dataset_description.json` file specifies that `HED7.1.1.xml` from the [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository